MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/a-enterprise-enrolment-and-azure-ad-tenants.md

 ## 2. Define Azure AD tenants

-An Azure AD tenant is an instance of Azure Active Directory, which contains accounts and groups, and acts as an authentication source for subscriptions, which must be rooted to a single Azure AD tenant.
+An Azure AD tenant is an instance of Azure AD, which contains accounts and groups and acts as an authentication source for subscriptions that must be rooted to a single Azure AD tenant.

 **Design considerations:**